gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bot reversed,
 tires squealing on the cobblestones.
 A belch of greasy black smoke rolled over the goat.
+He stumbled,
-He stumbled, spun around, and fell to the ground.
+looked around as if the whole world had suddenly gone strange, and fell to the ground unconscious.

 "Go!"
 Special Leaf ordered,
 squaring his shoulders